miLibris/android-milibris-reader-sdk/README.md

 ### Event tracking

-If you want to track user events on reader you need to implement create your own class that implements The ReaderLister :
+If you want to track user events on reader you need to implement create your own class that implements The ReaderListener :

 ```kotlin
   class ORListener : ReaderListener {